Tempoyak: Fermentation

 Tempoyak is made by crushing the flesh of durian and mixing it with salt or sugar.
 It is kept at room temperature (28–34 °C) and left to ferment for three to seven days, under anaerobic conditions (obtained by closing the container lid).
 The bacteria involved in the fermentation process can vary depending on many factors such as durian variety, fermentation conditions and indigenous microorganisms in the environment.
-One study reported a progressive succession of different native lactic acid bacteria during the fermentation process, with Lactobacillus mesenteroides and Fructobacillus durionis being prominent in the early phases, with the latter remaining dominant throughout the fermentation.
-Another author found that predominant strains are: Weissella paramesenteroides, Enterococcus faecalis, Enterococcus gallinarum, Lactobacillus plantarum, Lactobacillus brevis, Lactobacillus fermentum, Lactobacillus mali, Lactobacillus mesenteroides, Lactobacillus casei and Pediococcus acidilactici.
+One study reported a progressive succession of different native lactic acid bacteria during the fermentation process, with Leuconostoc mesenteroides and Fructobacillus durionis being prominent in the early phases, with the latter remaining dominant throughout the fermentation.
+Another author found that predominant strains are: Weissella paramesenteroides, Enterococcus faecalis, Enterococcus gallinarum, Lactobacillus plantarum, Lactobacillus brevis, Lactobacillus fermentum, Lactobacillus mali, Leuconostoc mesenteroides, Lactobacillus casei and Pediococcus acidilactici.
 These lactic acid bacteria inhibit the growth of harmful decomposing bacteria, such as Escherichia coli, which in turn preserves the durian flesh.
 Besides its functions as a food preservative, fermented tempoyak also serves as a natural food flavoring.
 The addition of tempoyak into chili paste and curry can add a distinct aroma and savoury flavour to the dish.

 History

 Just like many fermented food products in the region (e.g. belacan, pekasam, cincalok, budu, and tapai), tempoyak was probably discovered unintentionally; from the excessive unconsumed durian and thus left fermented, during the abundance of durian season in the region.

 Tempoyak is mentioned in Hikayat Abdullah as a staple food for the people of Terengganu.
-When Abdullah Abdul Kadir visit Terengganu around the year 1836, he said that one of the favorite food of the local resident is Tempoyak.
+When Abdullah Abdul Kadir visited Terengganu around 1836, he said that one of the favorite foods of the local resident is Tempoyak.
 Based on Hikayat Abdullah, tempoyak is a food special to the ethnic Malays, and a speciality of the states of the east coast of the Malay Peninsula.
 Temerloh in Pahang, Malaysia is known as the capital for ikan patin because of its fish farms and also its restaurants offering savoury ikan patin masak tempoyak (silver catfish cooked in fermented durian gravy).

 In Indonesia, tempoyak is exceptionally popular in Southern Sumatra, especially in Palembang, where tempoyak ikan patin (pangasius fish in tempoyak sauce), and brengkes tempoyak (tempoyak fish in banana leaf package) is a popular local specialty.